oficinas3/robot_server/README.md

 # robot_server
 Code for the NodeJS server running on the robot.
+# How to use
+ 1. Start ros master with roscore
+ 2. Start other nodes with rosrun/roslaunch
+ 3. Start the server with npm start

 # Messages
 The cloud server sends always json formatted requests.
 With one field 'message', that may contain more fields.